Employment Checks Contract

 • provides real-time status updates on any checks you’ve ordered

-• lets you upload checks in batches
+• allows you to upload checks in batches

 • provides simple, automated reporting